 Mile 12.31 – Confusion Rapid: 35.99825, -118.48097 Class V. True to its name, Confusion Rapid is also hard to describe.
 Enter left of center.
 Move right below the picket fence rocks to the river right of the flat slide rock.
 Stay right as you head downstream to avoid the “whales tail” rock sieve on River Left.
 There are a series of large holes.
 Run them on the right corner of each hole.
 The last hole, “the catcher’s mitt,” is the largest.
 The dice rock just downstream is undercut.
 At higher flows, you can take the steep drop facing river right just above the catchers mitt and avoid the hole completely.
 Some old guidebooks and river guides call this rapid “Westwall.”

 Mile 12.71 – Dry Meadow Creek: 35.99314, -118.48241 River Right.
 This creek runs into the river and allows access to the Seven Teacups.
 Be ready for a steep climb along the right side (perspective from the Kern) of Dry Meadow to get outstanding views of waterfalls.
 Note that this hike is not for the faint of heart.
 The thirty-foot slide that enters the Kern is an excellent natural waterslide and ends in a calm pool.
-Click here for a detailed description.
+Learn more about Dry Meadow Creek.